VT-HPS/vt-hps.github.io/index.md

 - [FAQs](wiki_setup/faqs.md)
 - [Tips and Tricks](wiki_setup/tips.md)
 -
-- THis is another test
+- This is another test
 - This is to show people merge stuff